 Scientific name: Oryctolagus cuniculus

 Descended from ancestors in Eastern Asia, rabbits were introduced to the British Isles in the 11th century by the Normans who used them for food and fur.
-In those days they were a valuable commodity and warreners, employed to look after them on large estates, lived in fortified houses so that they could fend off poachers.
+At that time they were a valuable commodity and warreners, employed to look after them on large estates, lived in fortified houses so that they could fend off poachers.
 In later centuries they were taken around the world for similar reasons, much to the regret of most of the new host nations.
-They did not become widespread in the countryside until the early nineteenth century when they escaped from the warrener's control.
+They did not become widespread in the British countryside until the early nineteenth century when they escaped from the warrener's control.

 The Easter Bunny is believed to originate in Saxon folklore of Northern Europe.
 They were the earthly symbol of the goddess of Spring, Eostre (or Eastre).
 Later Christians adopted various pagan festivals to help spread their faith and Easter festivities celebrated at the spring equinox, with the rabbit a symbol of fertility and the renewal of spring, was chosen as it might link to the renewal of the monotheistic faith.
 German christian immigrants brought the tradition to North America and the symbolic rabbit was depicted with baskets of eggs which had probably been boiled to preserve them during the fast to be consumed at Easter when it ended.
-This has now developed into chocolate eggs, but the only egg-shaped objects provided by the real thing are not to be consumed!
+This has now developed into chocolate eggs available in the shops as soon as the Christmas stock is removed.

 The typical clean, sloping bite on a small branch of a deciduous Rhododendron.
 Most of what has